andypaul65/MVP/docs/guidelines/coding-standards.md

 **Before initial commit**: Verify `.gitignore` exists and matches this configuration.

+**Version Alignment**: Client and server artifacts should maintain matching versions (e.g., client 0.0.2 corresponds to server 0.0.2-SNAPSHOT) for compatibility.

 **Note**: Subprojects building on the MVP framework should use the more comprehensive `.gitignore` specified in `subprojects/subproject-coding-standards.md` to cover both client and server-side development, plus additional security exclusions.

 ## Mandatory Pre-Commit Checklist